 Long Range Water Resources Plan Update

-Town of Cary staff worked with staff of Apex, Morrisville and Wake County through a structured process to develop the Long-Range Water Resources Plan (LRWRP).
-You can view the various sections of the plan here:
+Town of Cary staff worked with staff of Apex, Morrisville and Wake County through a structured process to develop the initial 2013 LRWRP.

 - Table of Contents

-Key components of the recommended portfolio are to request additional Jordan Lake Water Supply Allocation (more information below); to request a modified Interbasin Transfer certificate and to continue best-management practices like the Town’s water conservation and reclaimed water programs.
+Outcomes of the 2013 LRWRP’s recommended portfolio were to obtain additional Jordan Lake Water Supply Allocation (more information below), to modify our Interbasin Transfer Certificate and to continue best-management practices like the Town’s water conservation and reclaimed water programs.
 These recommendations have been implemented.

 Jordan Lake Round 4 Allocation Application

-Cary gets its water supply from B. Everett Jordan Lake and operates the Cary/Apex Water Treatment Facility (CAWTF) to deliver drinking water to customers in Cary, Apex, Morrisville and the Wake County portion of Research Triangle Park (RTP South).
+Cary gets its water supply from B. Everett Jordan Lake and operates the Cary/Apex Water Treatment Facility (CAWTF) to deliver drinking water to customers in Cary, Apex, Morrisville and the Wake County portion of Research Triangle Park.
 The State of North Carolina owns the water supply storage in Jordan Lake and periodically allocates that storage to units of local government.
 The NC Environmental Management Commission (EMC) makes allocation decisions.
 The NC Division of Water Resources (DWR) manages the allocation process in support of the EMC.
-The last round of allocations occurred in 2002.
-DWR started the Round 4 process in 2010.

-Learn more about the North Carolina Division of Water Resources allocation process and schedule.
+Learn more about the North Carolina Division of Water Resources allocation process.